-A stroke left her hovering between life and the hereafter, but a familiar voice told her it was not yet her time.
+A stroke left her near death, but a familiar voice told her it was not yet her time.

 My head felt like someone was pounding it with a hammer.
 I splashed some water on my face in the restroom near my office at Murray State University, where I was a professor in the Education Department.
 But the pain wouldn’t stop.